Lindy Waters III

-Lindy Waters III (born July 28, 1997) is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
+Lindy Waters III (born July 28, 1997) is a Kiowa and Cherokee-American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
 He played college basketball for the Oklahoma State Cowboys.
+He was named a finalist for the NBA 2023–24 Social Justice Champion Award for the work his foundation does to support Native American youth through sports, health and wellness.

-High school career
+Early life

+Waters was born on July 28, 1997, to Lindy Waters Jr. and Lisa Waters.
 Waters attended Norman North High School.
-During his senior year, he posed for a picture with an Airsoft gun after losing a bet with friends.
+During his senior year, he posed for a picture with an airsoft gun after losing a bet with friends.
 Waters was expelled after the incident and transferred to Sunrise Christian Academy.
 After several months, he was allowed to return to Norman North and re-joined the basketball team, helping the team reach the state title game.
 In November 2015, Waters committed to playing college basketball for Oklahoma State.

 College career

 During his freshman year, Waters sustained a concussion and a fractured foot that caused him to miss several games.
 He averaged 5.7 points per game on a team that reached the NCAA Tournament.
 As a sophomore, Waters averaged 8.7 points and 3.7 rebounds per game.
 In August 2018, he was named "Indian of the Year" by an Intertribal Council.
 Waters averaged 12.2 points, 4.2 rebounds, and 2.8 assists per game as a junior.
 As a senior, Waters averaged 10.5 points, 4.2 rebounds and 2.4 assists per game.